All Episodes

 Provides new details about the legal reasoning behind one of the regime's most secretive and controversial policies.

-its dramatically increased use of drone strikes against al-Qaeda suspects, including those aimed at American citizens.
+Its dramatically increased use of drone strikes against al-Qaeda suspects, including those aimed at American citizens.

-You know, I remember all the grief that George Bush got.
+Yeah, I remember all the grief that George Bush got for warrantless wiretaps on phone calls.

 Do you remember that?